cszach/lnagb.js/README.md

 ========

-This repository contains Linear Algebra operations implemented in JavaScript, such as adding vectors, reducing matrices, matrix transformations, etc.
+This repository contains Linear Algebra operations implemented in JavaScript, such as adding vectors, reducing matrices, matrix transformations, etc. APIs are named similarly to those of matrix classes in [three.js](https://threejs.org).

 `lnagb.js` evolves as I ([@you_create][gh yc]) learn Linear Algebra.
 I hope one day I will make a website out of this project.
 There was a similar project that